koheimiya/checkpoint/README.md

 ### Prefix Command
-Tasks can be run with a prefix command, which is useful when working with a third-party job-scheduling or containerization command such as `jbsub` and `docker`.
+Tasks can be run with a prefix command, which is useful when working with a third-party job-scheduling or containerization tools such as `jbsub` and `docker`.
 ```python

 class TaskWithJobScheduler(Task):